Charles Lucas MSW, LCSW

 Authenticity is one of my top personal and professional core values.
 I believe being genuine with people serves as the foundation of a trusting therapeutic relationship.
 Working in a trusting relationship creates more opportunities to achieve your goals quicker and makes the process much more enjoyable.

 I pride myself on my enthusiasm, light-heartedness, positivity, humor, and adaptability.
 My approach is NOT about fitting you in a box that fits my preferences.
 I take great pride in adapting my methods to meet your unique needs best.
 Your success is my key motivator, not my preferences.

 What is one of your biggest professional goals?

 Answer: To completely obliterate the mental health stigma.
 Also, we aim to destroy the stigma about therapists too which is why authenticity is one of our most important core values.

 What’s something about you that people would be surprised to know?

-Answer: I love doing standup comedy at comedy clubs and I have acted in an independent film.
+Answer: I love doing standup comedy and I have acted in an independent film.

 What is your favorite comedy movie?